Oklahoma Certified Healthy Communities

 Purpose of Oklahoma Certified Healthy Communities

-House Bill 2774 created the “Oklahoma Certified Healthy Communities Act” which establishes a voluntary certification program for communities that promote wellness, encourage the adoption of healthy behaviors and establishes safe and supportive environments.
+In 2010, Governor Fallin signed into law the “Oklahoma Certified Healthy Communities Act” which establishes a voluntary certification program for communities that promote wellness, encourage the adoption of healthy behaviors and establishes safe and supportive environments.
 This annual certification process recognizes Oklahoma communities for their outstanding efforts and achievements in actively creating healthier communities.

 Reasons to Apply to be a Certified Healthy Community

 - Community recognition as a healthy place to live, work, learn and play

 - Provides a town with guidelines for how to become a healthy community